-Broken Spring Repair
+Broken Garage Door Spring

 One of the most common repairs required of garage doors are broken springs.
 Properly installed springs should last approximately 10,000 cycles or about 7 years depending on the homeowner’s use.
 High tension springs can break after years in service due to drastic weather change, not lubricating the spring properly, or normal wear and tear.

 If you notice any of the following issues, it may be time for spring replacement that should always be performed by a trained professional.
 Call us and one of our technicians will get the job done safely and quickly.

 Many people do not know where to locate the spring for the garage door and that’s okay, that’s why we are here to help you.
 The image below shows the gap in a spring which indicates that the spring is broken.
 This is the most common indication of a broken garage door spring.

 You heard a loud "bang" in the garage.

 Torsion springs are wound several times and allow the weight of the door to be contained in the spring.
 When the spring can no longer support the weight of the door, it may snap suddenly, mid-cycle or without any extra movement from the door.
 An immense amount of energy is being displaced when a spring breaks and all that energy creates a very loud noise as a result and can be quite scary.
 If you hear this noise, chances are, you have a broken spring.